slavnikov/BootUp/README.md

 }
 ```

-Since the project has already been created in the database and has simply been being updated by the completeness of the different forms, the project submit button sends an update request that modifies the 'complete' field in the project's database row which marks it available for being displayed on the homepage or coming back as a search result for the public.
+Since the project has already been created in the database and has simply been being updated by the completeness of the different forms, the project submit button sends an update request that modifies the complete field in the project's database row which marks it available for being displayed on the homepage or coming back as a search result for the public.